DataExcavata/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)

-The resulting plot indicates late morning activity is highest on the weekdays.
+The plot indicates late morning activity is highest on the weekdays.
 However, overall activity remains higher throught the entire day on the weekends.